hfboyce/hfboyce.github.io/_posts/2018-09-13-Des-p-value-cito.md

 ### Tell me what it is already!

-So now we know it is conditional on our null, but what is it calculating exactly?
+So now we know it is conditional on our null being right, but what is it calculating exactly?

 Good question – It is the probability of getting results stronger or equal than the current ones we have, given that our null hypothesis (the event where nothing happens) is true.